 Our Bachelor of Multimedia Journalism offers you the opportunity to obtain traditional journalism skills while mastering the technology, sound, image and vision to tell stories across multiple mediums.

-This groundbreaking course provides the digital media skills required by today’s converged newsrooms where you will be expected to:
+This groundbreaking course provides the skills and knowledge of digital media needed to survive in today’s evolving newsrooms where you will be expected to:

-understand the basics of web design, graphic design while you deliver radio documentaries
+understand the basics of web design, graphic design and other online content

-Fieldwork is an important component of this course and as such students visit courtrooms to collect court stories and complete a professional internship during the final year of study.
+Fieldwork is an important component of journalism and in this course students visit courtrooms, do onsite stories and complete a professional internship during the final year of study.

-You are also given access to the latest multimedia technology: microphones, cameras, videos to help you gather stories.
-Our lecturers have also practised as journalists so you are exposed to best practice.
+You are also given access to the latest multimedia technology: microphones, digital still and video cameras, videos to help you gather stories.
+Our lecturers are working journalists so you are exposed to best practice.